Universal Enveloping Algebras of Poisson Superalgebras: Abstract

 \section{Abstract}

-In this paper, we define and study the universal enveloping algebra of Poisson superalgebras.
-In particular, a new PBW Theorem for Lie-Rinehart superalgebras is proved, leading to a PBW Theorem for Poisson superalgebras; we show the universal enveloping algebra of a Poisson Hopf superalgebra (resp.
-Poisson-Ore extension) is a Hopf superalgebra (resp. iterated Ore extension); and we determine the universal enveloping algebra for examples such as Poisson symplectic superalgebras and Poisson supersymmetric superalgebras.
+In this paper, we define and study the universal enveloping algebra of a Poisson superalgebra.
+In particular, a new PBW Theorem for Lie-Rinehart superalgebras is proved leading to a PBW Theorem for Poisson superalgebras, we show the universal enveloping algebra of a Poisson Hopf superalgebra (resp.
+Poisson-Ore extension) is a Hopf superalgebra (resp. iterated Ore extension), and we study the universal enveloping algebra for interesting classes of Poisson superalgebras such as Poisson symplectic superalgebras.